pfzim/scripts/README.md

 ---

-### Possible Improvements:
-1. Add support for recursive file search.
-2. Add the ability to specify filename patterns.
-3. Implement logging to a file for further analysis.

----

 ### Key Points:
 - The script is easy to use and configure.
 - Suitable for automating backup cleanup on servers.